CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/AdvancedRules/Effects.md

 Effects can be applied to either characters or items, adding new buffs/debuffs, weapons, defenses, narrative considerations, injuries, etc...
 In a fantasy setting, these could be magical enchantments.
 In a modern setting, these could be attachments to a rifle.

-The two large catagories are "Character Sheet Effects" and "Narrative Effects".
+The two large categories are "Character Sheet Effects" and "Narrative Effects".

 ## Character Sheet Effects

 "Character Sheet Effects" can essentially be thought of as effects that change something on your character sheet.

 For instance, if a character gains a Weapon, then they would also gain a new combat roll.
-If a character gained an Injury, then they'd have to recalcualte many of there dice pools with the penalties from the Injuries.
+If a character gained an Injury, then they'd have to recalculate many of there dice pools with the penalties from the Injuries.

 If you have two different character sheet effects active that buff or debuff some feature of your character, these do not stack unless otherwise stated.